Make a scene

 You can move any pane in the ArcGIS Pro interface by clicking and dragging the top of the pane.

 The map zooms to Mount Chimborazo in Ecuador.
-Currently, Mount Chimborazo is covered by the Cloud Imagery layer.

 Depending on the way your scene was tilted before you changed the zoom elevation, you may not be looking directly at Mount Chimborazo when you zoom below the clouds.
 If necessary, tilt and pan the scene until you locate the mountain (it's the solitary, snowcapped mountain in the middle of otherwise low-lying terrain).
 If you have difficulty finding the mountain, consult the following image.